 Weight gain = 18-19 calories per lb. of body weight

 So, if you want to lose weight, multiply your current bodyweight times 12.5 calories.
 A 200 pound man then would multiply 200 x 12.5 which equals 2500.
 Therefore, this person would aim for about 2500 calories per day.

 In general, we all know what is healthy and what is not.
-We usually give into our cravings and pleasures which leads to our expanded waist lines and all the other health maladies that go with it.
+The problem is that we give into our cravings too frequently which leads to our expanded waist lines and all the other health maladies that go with it.

 Include vegetables with each meal as they are usually lower in calories but higher in vitamins and minerals.
 In addition, when you do eat red meat or chicken, opt for smaller portions in relation to the vegetables.

 Ok, that wasn’t too bad, was it?
 If you want to live a longer healthier life, maintain your weight by managing your caloric intake and eating a variety of healthy, non-processed foods.
-That is really all there is to it.
+That really is all there is to it.
 Add regular exercise to the mix and you might look in the mirror one day and realize the fountain of youth does exist, and you had the power to discover it all along…